Germany – the 1930s

 Theft was routine and endemic in Buchenwald: families back at home were threatened to send more money, which was taken by the camp guards.
-Ransoms had to be paid for release, and prisoners were even forced to work for the guards in their homes.
-The SS guards of Buchenwald were often to be seen in town in expensive clothes, driving expensive new cars (Wachsmann, p.
+Ransoms had to be paid for release, and prisoners were forced to work for the guards in their homes.
+The SS guards of Buchenwald were often to be seen in town in expensive clothes, and driving expensive new cars (Wachsmann, p.
 184).

 After only a few days here, the Jewish prisoners almost all had serious physical and psychological wounds.
 There was a high number of suicides, and Buchenwald generally had the highest number of deaths at this time among the three main camps deployed to house the ‘November Jews’: around 297 men died here during November and December 1938 alone.